vikasprsd7/BITSoM-x-Masai-Assignment/03_sql/sql_answers.md

 ORDER BY chargeback_ratio_percent DESC;

 ### Result Summary
+- Eco Home is at **critical risk** with a **50% chargeback rate**.
+- Delta Travels follows with a high rate of 25%.
+- Alpha Mart and Beta Stores show identical rates of 9.09%.
+- City Pharma is the **healthiest merchant** in the dataset, maintaining a **0% chargeback rate**.

 ## Q6 Find regions with average risk score above 50 and more than 20 transactions
 ### Query